AliErre/thesis/README.md

 3. Once you've cloned the repository and set up Rcpp, navigate to the `wfda` directory in your terminal.

-4. Use `devtools` to build and install the package:

 After you clone the repository and have a compiler (which Rtools provides), you can do the following:
 ```R
 if (!requireNamespace("devtools", quietly = TRUE)) {